xsolla/xsolla-login-js-sdk/README.md

 # Xsolla Login Javascript SDK
-A library allows you to quickly integrate Xsolla Login into your project.
+The library allows you to quickly integrate Xsolla Login into your project.
 In order to user library please contact [bizdev@xsolla.com](mailto:bizdev@xsolla.com)
 ## Installing

 ### In the Browser